-Collect and record the results of your key performance indicators.
+Collect and record the results of your targets.
 Write the results with as much detail as possible.
 This will increase the ability of the unit to interpret the information.
-For each KPI, include information regarding when the results were collected.
+For each target, include information regarding when the results were collected.

 II.
 Analyze and Interpret Results

 Analyze and interpret what the results indicate about the unit’s progress towards meeting its objectives.
 This interpretation should be recorded in detail to help the unit make meaningful recommendations in Phase 3.